Skip to main content

 “Will we be abandoning the old one?”
 Another asked.
 “But that is closer to home.”

 It was almost noon by the position of the sun in the sky.
-After some hours when the sun was about to set they reached another riverside.
-Here no other humans could be seen except a boatman with a boat.
-He bowed to the Leader and without any words exchanged he rowed the boat up steam through the dense mangrove and occasional paddy fields that lay on either side.
-A kerosene lamp burnt on the boat and soon darkness engulfed them as the boat rowed on, the water from the stream being the only sound that followed them constantly with the rustling of leaves and occasional hooting of owls.
+After some hours, when the sun was about to set, they reached another riverside.
+Here, no other humans could be seen except a boatman with a boat.
+He bowed to the Leader and, without any words exchanged, he rowed the boat upstream through the dense mangrove and occasional paddy fields that lay on either side.
+A kerosene lamp burned on the boat, and soon darkness engulfed them as the boat rowed on, the water from the stream being the only sound that followed them constantly, with the rustling of leaves and occasional hooting of owls.

 When the boatman stopped they could see a bullock cart on the shore.
 The man in his lungi and shirt sleeping inside the cart seemed to be alerted by the boat and footsteps as he got up and ran down the broken stairs of the Ghat to help the men out of the boat.
 They were then sitting on the cart as it drove them towards the village.
 The bells on the neck of the bulls jingled.